rohanvc/Basic-LSTM/README.md

 ![Product Name Screen Shot][product-screenshot]

-This project is a basic stock markey predictor.
+This project is a basic stock market predictor.
 It is a good intro into how to use LSTMs.
 We create a simple LSTM that uses the closing price of the trailing 3 days to predict the closing price of the current day (Target Date).
 It currently runs on Microsoft's Stock Market Data, but can be easily configured to run on any CSV file.

 ### Results: